mkofdwu/flutter_abbv/README.md

 Speed up flutter development with abbreviation for constructing widget trees.
 Like emmet abbreviation but for flutter

+* Speeds up implementing new widgets/pages, especially when creating a new app.
+* Effective for common widgets such as Text / Padding with a lot of repetitive typing
+* Intended to be used for simple widgets without complex logic / animations.

 ## Installation

 VSCode: Download and install the .vsix file